dragonguide/dragonguide/resiliency.md

 - GitLab
 	Includes textual content, files and media.
 It is [publically accessible](https://gitlab.com/dragonguide/dragonguide).
 - Wayback Machine
-	Periodically takes snapshots of the website.
-Anyone can request a new snapshot by using the [Save Page Now service](https://web.archive.org/save).
-Make sure to enter `dragon.guide` as the URL and select "Save outlinks" for a complete snapshot.
-In the future, we aim to automate this process.
+	We make a request to create a capture of the site daily.
+Site captures are currently limited to the homepage, and any outgoing links on the homepage.
+Anyone could also manually request a new snapshot by using the [Save Page Now service](https://web.archive.org/save).
 It is [publically accessible](https://web.archive.org/dragon.guide).
 - On-site Back-up
 	A back-up of the site on the website host, on a different hard drive.
 Currently being looked into.
 It will not be publically accessible.
 - Jottacloud